DataDog/hiring-engineers/answers.md

 }
 ```

-By using Postman, I create use the POST method to create the desired dashboard using the API.
-The screenshot below shows the URL, body of the POST and the successfully returned response.
+Using Postman (or any REST client) a POST method can be used to create the desired dashboard using the API.
+The screenshot below shows the URL, body of the POST (included above) and the successfully returned response.

 ![Settings Window](https://github.com/dhwest14/hiring-engineers/blob/master/Postman%20API%20Post.png)